 The question I have is that my dentist told me that in the near future I would need ALL TEETH pulled.
-Both parents had it done at an early age (dad 37, mom 39).
+Both my parents had it done at an early age (dad 37, mom 39).
 They both got dentures.
 I am only 25 and they see the same problems.
 I brush all the time but I was told I have soft teeth?
 If I have ALL TEETH pulled I don’t want dentures.
 I want the ones that don’t come out :).
 What would that be called? and how much would it cost?
 How long would it take?
 Hopefully all can be done in one day.

 —Gary from Florida

 This is very sad.
 If you follow through with this course of action, you will be a dental cripple around the age of 50.
 Having your teeth taken out that young causes your body to resorb the bone in your jaw, and thus your jaw will gradually shrink until there is practically nothing left.
 Imagine yourself with a thin sliver of a jawbone in 25 or 30 years.
 I’ve seen a number patients like that and it’s difficult to do anything for them.
 They don’t even have enough bone left to anchor a dental implant.

-While there are some genetic disorders that cause teeth to be soft, they are very rare and I never saw a case in my twenty years of practice.
+While there are some genetic disorders that cause teeth to be what we might call soft, they are very rare and I never saw a case in my twenty years of practice.
 These are conditions where enamel is either missing or defective.
 I believe that in the vast majority of cases where people get a lot of decay they do not have soft teeth.
 I’ve heard that excuse many times, and I’ve never seen it corroborated.
 I had patients say that their previous dentist said they had soft teeth, and when I checked, there was nothing soft about them.
 I saw a lot of people that got a lot of decay, but that was always because of one of two reasons: